Deltares-research/HydroFlows/docs/user_guide/workflow/define_method.rst

 These output files can directly used as input for other methods in the workflow, see :ref:`compose_workflow` section.

-In the example below we initialize a the :class:`~hydroflows.methods.dummy.RunDummyEvent` method which is created for demonstration purposes only.
+In the example below we initialize a the :class:`~hydroflows.dummy.RunDummyEvent` method which is created for demonstration purposes only.
 Printing the method shows all input, output and params fields of the method.

 .. ipython:: python

-    from hydroflows.methods.dummy import RunDummyEvent
+    from hydroflows.dummy import RunDummyEvent
     import logging

     # setup logging